teaching-js/js-primer/content/basics.md

 server.
 JavaScript allows us to have features that are common-place in native applications in the browser.

-\*Not strictly true.
+\*Not strictly true (see WebAssembly, various transpilers, applets).

 ## In the browser

 There are a number of ways to declare scripts in the browser.
+More on that [here](quickstart).

 ```html
 <!DOCTYPE html>